Rajeswari-0209/AVL-Tree/README.md

   * Right Left Rotation (RL Rotation)
 <p>
 Left Rotation:
-  -In LL Rotation, every node moves one position to left from the current position.
+   In LL Rotation, every node moves one position to left from the current position.
   </p>

   ![AVL Tree](https://github.com/Rajeswari-0209/AVL-Tree/blob/main/LL-Rotation.png)

   <p>
 Right Rotation:
- -In RR Rotation, every node moves one position to right from the current position.
+  In RR Rotation, every node moves one position to right from the current position.
 </p>

  ![AVL Tree](https://github.com/Rajeswari-0209/AVL-Tree/blob/main/RR-Rotation.png)

  <p>
 Left Right Rotation:
- -In LR Rotation, at first, every node moves one position to the left and one position to right from the current position.
+  In LR Rotation, at first, every node moves one position to the left and one position to right from the current position.
 </p>

 ![AVL Tree](https://github.com/Rajeswari-0209/AVL-Tree/blob/main/LR-Rotation.png)

  <p>
 Right Left Rotation:
- -In RL Rotation, at first every node moves one position to right and one position to left from the current position.
+  In RL Rotation, at first every node moves one position to right and one position to left from the current position.
 </p>

 ![AVL Tree](https://github.com/Rajeswari-0209/AVL-Tree/blob/main/RL-Rotation.png)